RodrigoDavy/currency-converter-telegram-bot/README.md

 ## Running the bot

-Copy the credentials_example.json and rename it to credentials.json.
-Set the Telegram bot and FixerAPI token in credentials.json.
+Rename credentials_example.json to credentials.json, then edit it and set the Telegram bot and FixerAPI tokens.
 Now you can run:

 ```python
   python main.py